 CERN's weekly news bulletin No. 10/91 of 4 March 1991 informed staff of the procedure for granting indefinite appointments.
-A final decision would come after review of each case by the official's division, then by the Personnel Division and lastly by an ad hoc Indefinite Appointment Review Board.
+A final decision would come after review of each case, first by the official's division, then by the Personnel Division and lastly by an ad hoc Indefinite Appointment Review Board.

-Also on 4 March the Administration informed the complainant that it had put him on a list of candidates for indefinite appointment but invited him, if he did not want to be considered, to say so.
+Also on 4 March the Administration informed the complainant that it had put him on a list of candidates for indefinite appointment, but invited him, if he did not want to be considered, to say so.
 Since he did not reply the procedure went ahead.
-The upshot was a letter that the Leader of the Personnel Division wrote him on 9 July to say that he would not get an indefinite appointment nor an extension of appointment either.
+The upshot was a letter that the Leader of the Personnel Division wrote him on 9 July to say that he would not get an indefinite appointment, nor an extension of appointment either.
 That letter, which amounted to notice under Article R II 6.02 of the Staff Regulations, is the decision he impugns.

-By a letter of 18 July 1991 he applied to the Leader of the Division of Personnel for review but in a letter of 26 July he refused.
-By a letter of 6 August the complainant asked the Director-General to review the decision and to receive him.
-The Director-General replied on 15 August that there would be no review and that a meeting between them would serve no purpose.
+By a letter of 26 July 1991 he applied to the Leader of the PS Division for review but in a memorandum of 9 August the division leader refused.
+By a letter of 31 July the complainant asked the Director-General to review the decision and to receive him.
+The Director-General replied on 12 August that there would be no review and that a meeting between them would serve no purpose.

-B. The complainant submits that the decision of 9 July shows flaws.
+B. The complainant submits that the decision of 9 July 1991 shows flaws.